anhnh14/DemoGoLang/README.md

 # DemoGoLang
-Create connect to MySQL.
+Create connection to MySQL.
 Basic web application with functions CRUD to database devloped by using Go Lang